martinvonz/jj/docs/tutorial.md

 ## Creating our first change

-Now let's say we want to edit the `README.md` file in the repo (i.e. what you're reading right now) to say that Jujutsu is ready for use.
+Now let's say we want to edit the `README.md` file in the repo to say that Jujutsu is ready for use.
 Let's start by describing the change (adding a commit message) so we don't forget what we're working on:
 ```shell script
 # This will bring up $EDITOR (or `pico` by default).
 Enter something like
 # "Jujutsu is ready!" in the editor and then close it.